razaanstha/cookiebot-embeds/readme.md

 The library accepts a configuration object with the following options:

-- `showSourceURL`: (boolean) Show the source URL of the embed.
+- `showSourceURL`: (boolean) Determines if the source URL should be shown.
 Default: true.
-- `headingText`: (object) Custom heading texts for different sources.
+- `headingText`: (object) Text for various headings based on content type.
+    - `default`: (string) Default heading text.
+    - `youtube`: (string) YouTube-specific heading text.
-- `buttonText`: (string) Text for the consent button.
+- `acceptButtonText`: (string) Text for the accept cookies button.
-- `openCookiebotButtonText`: (string) Text for the button to open Cookiebot settings.
+- `openCookiebotSettingsButtonText`: (string) Text for the button to open Cookiebot settings.
-- `backgroundColor`: (string) Background color of the message overlay.
+- `background`: (string) Background color of the message overlay.
 - `textColor`: (string) Text color of the message.
 - `buttonBackgroundColor`: (string) Background color of the button.
+- `buttonBackgroundColorHover`: (string) Hover background color of the button.
 - `buttonTextColor`: (string) Text color of the button.
 - `gap`: (string) Gap between elements in the overlay.
 - `customCSS`: (string) Custom CSS to further style the overlay and its components.